geoserver/geoserver/doc/en/user/source/installation/upgrade.rst

 ImageMosaic Sample Image Deserialization (GeoServer 2.26 and newer)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For improved security, GeoServer now validates class names when deserializing sample image files for ImageMosaic
+GeoServer now validates class names when deserializing sample image files for ImageMosaic
 data stores.

-If the default whitelist of classes that GeoServer will deserialize is preventing the usage of valid
-sample image files, the ``org.geotools.gce.imagemosaic.sampleimage.whitelist`` Java system property can be set to
+The sample image file is restricted to the built-in image formats and color models.
-allow additional classes whose fully-qualified class names match the provided regular expression.
-For example,
+This restriction may be relaxed using the Java System property ``org.geotools.gce.imagemosaic.sampleimage.allowlist``
-``-Dorg.geotools.gce.imagemosaic.sampleimage.whitelist=^some\.package\.MyCustomColorModel$``.
+documented by the GeoTools library :geotools:`Mosaic plugin </library/coverage/mosaic.html>`.

 REST API URL Checks (GeoServer 2.26 and newer)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~